- To publish original work of a clinical and/or theoretical nature in the areas of communication and swallowing

 - Keywords (up to five)

-Please supply all funding details required by your funding and grant-awarding bodies.
-This page should be uploaded as a separate document to enable double blind-peer review.
+Important note: This page should be uploaded as a separate document to enable double-blind peer review.

 Please ensure everyone meeting the International Committee of Medical Journal Editors (ICJME) requirements for authorship is included as an author of your paper.
 Where available, please also include ORCIDs.
 One author will need to be identified as the corresponding author, with their email address normally displayed in the article PDF and the online article.
 Authors' affiliations are the affiliations where the research was conducted.